cs61/cs61-lectures/datarep7/README.md

 ZeroDivisionError: division by zero
 ```

-*Every* Python program that divides an integer by zero will get the same
+Every time an integer is divided by zero in Python, the result will be the
-(exceptional) result.
+same (an exception).

 C and C++, on the other hand, have undefined behavior.
 Here’s a “C++” program
 that divides by zero: